ryash072007/HackCheck-API/README.md

 7. Store all the data sent by any user to keep accurate data tracking (and data saving for redundancy) [DONE]
 8. API to send the participant's code to the database.
 [DONE]

+9. Make a bool that tells if hackathon has started or not -> and then allow participant interaction
+10. Make a request to get points of a particular team / all the teams.
+11. Server-side timing of hackathon
+12. Request to get time left in the hackathon
+13. Endpoint to get all questions / edit questions
+14. Endpoint to get leaderboard - Just team name and points in decreasing order
+15. Ability to pause/reset/edit the time left
+16. Delete teams
+17. 4 Test input and output add to the question
+18. Verify only 4 test in/out are saved for Question and 3 sample in/out when creating the question
+19. Save which tests the user's answer failed
+20. View logs to filter through all the data and see bs (this gonna be ehhh)
+21. Export results
+22. Question status for each team profile: incorrect/pending/correct

 ## Useful tools:
 1. [SQL Browser](https://sqlitebrowser.org/dl/)